antidot-framework/message-queue/README.md

 ### Extensions

+See more about extensions on [php-enqueue official docs](https://php-enqueue.github.io/consumption/extensions/)

 #### LogExtension

-You can enable or disable debug mode logger in the  config. it uses PSR-3 Logger Interface internally.
+You can enable or disable debug mode logger in the framework default config. it uses PSR-3 Logger Interface internally.

 ### Running in Production